Milan Smit: Go Ahead Eagles

 On 26 August 2024, Smit signed a four-season contract with Go Ahead Eagles.
-Upon his signing the club’s technical manager Paul Bosvelt noted that he was already in his fourth season in professional football, despite being only the age of 21 years-old, describing him as "a talented attacker with scoring ability who can hopefully develop further with us.”
-He made his debut for the club on 15 September 2024 in the Eredivisie in a 2-1 away win against Sparta Rotterdam.
-He scored his first goal for the club on 18 January 2025, scoring a 95th minute winning goal in a 2-1 home victory against FC Groningen.

-He scored in the penalty shootout in the final of the 2024-25 KNVB Cup as Go Ahead Eagles won the trophy for the first time in their history, winning on penalties against AZ Alkmaar on 21 April 2025.
+Upon his signing the club's technical manager Paul Bosvelt noted that he was already in his fourth season in professional football, despite being only the age of 21 years-old, describing him as "a talented attacker with scoring ability who can hopefully develop further with us.”
+He made his debut for the club on 15 September 2024 in the Eredivisie in a 2–1 away win against Sparta Rotterdam.
+He scored his first goal for the club on 18 January 2025, scoring a 95th minute winning goal in a 2–1 home victory against FC Groningen.
+He scored in the penalty shootout in the final of the 2025 KNVB Cup final as Go Ahead Eagles won the trophy for the first time in their history, winning on penalties against AZ Alkmaar on 21 April 2025.
+Winning the cup earned Go Ahead a place in the UEFA Europa League and Smit scored twice against Panathinaikos in a 2–1 victory on 2 October 2025.

+Stoke City

+On 25 January 2026, Smit joined EFL Championship club Stoke City on loan until the end of the 2025–26 campaign, with a conditional obligation to buy in the summer.
+Smit scored his first goals in English football on 10 March 2026 in a 3–3 draw against Ipswich Town with his 2nd a 96th-minute penalty.
+On 14 May 2026, Stoke confirmed they had signed Smit on a permanent basis.
+However, manager Mark Robins stated that he could not give Smit the game time he needed to adjust to English football and on 14 August 2026, Smit joined German 2.
+Bundesliga side Darmstadt 98 on loan for the 2026–27 season.